sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_13_connection_swapping/embedding_13_connection_swapping.md

 ### Important Caveats:
 <ul>
+      <li><strong>Different Schema / Same Structure :</strong> The structure of the tables, the columns, and other objects within these schemas must be identical<li>
       <li><strong>Limited to Read-Only Features:</strong> The dynamic connection swapping feature is limited to read-only operations.
 It does not support writeback features like materialization or input tables, which means any functions involving writing data back to the database cannot use this dynamic switching mechanism.</li>
-      <li><strong>Overrides User Attributes:</strong> Using this parameter will override any configurations set via user attributes for warehouse or role switching within Sigma.
+      <li><strong>Overrides User-Attributes:</strong> Using this parameter will override any configurations set via user attributes for warehouse or role switching within Sigma.
 This means the connection specified in the URL takes precedence over any user-specific settings.</li>
       <li><strong>Scheduled Exports:</strong> The data connection used will be the one specified in the URL at the time the schedule was created or last modified.</li>
       <li><strong>Immediate Exports:</strong> Immediate data exports will utilize the connection specified in the current embed URL.</li>
       <li><strong>Session Consistency:</strong> Throughout an embed session, any workbook opened will utilize the connection ID provided in the embed URL, ensuring consistency in data source usage.</li>